nnguyen402/nnguyen402/README.md

-# Computer Science Student with Focus in AI and Information Internet Works
+# Computer Science Student at Georgia Tech with a Focus in AI and Information Internet Works

 ## Education
   - B.S.
 Computer Science Georgia Institute of Technology